 This comic is further proof that as stupid as Dr. Light might appear, he's anything but.
-As we see here, when conflicts of morality have no effect on the "hero", you have to find out what would motivate them, and that may not be a simple thing to do.
+As we see here, when conflicts of morality have no effect on the "hero", you have to find out what would motivate him, and that may not be a simple thing to do.
 Besides that, could a simpleton possibly create the devices Dr. Light does?

 You might notice that Dr. Light uses the term "strip" to refer to the comic.
 For the first year or so, that's the term I used to refer to Bob and George.
 Over time, I'm not sure exactly when, I started referring to it as a "comic" instead, and use that rather exclusively today.
 Why the switch?
 Well, I don't think I was ever really comfortable using "strip", what with the additional, perhaps more explicit, definitions of that particular word.
 Besides, when you're making a "comic" and/or a "strip", what verb would you use to describe the process?
 "Stripping"?
 Yeah, no. So eventually I just started referring to as a "comic" and the process as "comicking" (or some variation thereof).